 - In TRON and TRON: Legacy, Flynn has this ability whilst he's in the Grid.

-- Nudge from James Patterson's Maximum Ride eventually gains a form of this power (she can hack computers by touching them).
+- Nudge from Maximum Ride eventually gains the power to hack computers by touching them.

 - This is Kit's specialty in the Young Wizards books.

 - The limited use of this ability is one of many talents that makes the psychopathic villain Dread from Tad Williams' Otherland so scary.
 In his case, it manifests as telekinesis that operates on the level of individual electrons, allowing him to alter the state of an electronic device independent of its programming.
 He uses it on an instinctual level, and refers to it as his "twist".